About the early church Blog

-After completing an undergraduate degree in Ancient History at Durham University, and a Masters in Classics at St Andrews, I am now studying for my PhD at King’s College London, working out of Tyndale House in Cambridge.
-Having taken a year out of academia to work in the City of London, I began my PhD in October 2020, researching the use of pagan literature as a tool in Early Christian evangelism.
+After completing an undergraduate degree in Ancient History at Durham University, and a Masters in Classics at St Andrews, I am now working towards my PhD at King’s College London, based in Tyndale House in Cambridge.
+I started my PhD in October 2020, researching the use of Greek literature as a tool in Early Christian evangelism.

 I’ve been a Christian all my life, knowing and trusting in Jesus as far back as I can remember, but for me one of the biggest moments in my story was recognising the need for a personal relationship with Jesus when on a Christian sports camp some 10 years ago.

 Since then I have sought to live as a Christian, growing in my faith and excited to serve in my local church, as well as seeking to see how I can use my research in Classics to serve God’s wider Church and glorify His name.

 I’m passionate about Church History, and in particular the Early Church.
 I think there’s a lot we can learn from them, and a lot of truth that remains just as relevant today as it was 1800 years ago.